-After surgery, most men cannot control their bladder properly.
-Some may experience stress incontinence, which means leaking just a few drops of urine during exercise, coughing, or sneezing.
+After surgery, most men lose control of their bladder.
+Some may experience stress incontinence, which means leaking a few drops of urine during exercise, coughing, or sneezing.
 Others may need absorbent pads or pants, though this usually improves with time.

-Some men have difficulty urinating after the operation, and this can happen gradually or very suddenly.
+Some men experience difficulties producing urine after the operation, and this might happen gradually or suddenly.

-A TURP operation does not cure the cancer.
-It helps with one of the most common symptoms of prostate cancer, which is difficulty passing urine.
-This happens when the enlarged prostate presses against the urethra, causing it to narrow.
+This procedure does not cure the cancer.
+It helps resolve difficulty passing urine.
+This happens when the enlarged prostate presses against the urethra, causing it to become narrow.

-It is carried out under general anesthesia and involves a surgeon passing a thin metal tube with a camera on the end through the penis to the urethra.
+A man receiving a TURP will be under general anesthesia.
+The surgeon passes a thin metal tube with a camera attached through the penis to the urethra.

-A small wire loop is then put through the tube and heat is used to remove small parts of prostate tissue.
-During the operation, fluid is passed through the bladder to flush away the removed tissue.
+The surgeon then inserts a small wire loop through the tube and applies heat to remove small parts of prostate tissue.
+During the operation, they will also pass fluid through the bladder to flush away the removed tissue.

 Possible side effects of TURP include:

-Men who have retrograde orgasm experience orgasm differently and may not be able to father children through sex.
+- Retrograde ejaculation: This occurs when semen flows into the bladder instead of out of the penis.
+It is the most common side effect of TURP, occurring after 90% of procedures.
+Men who have retrograde ejaculation experience orgasm differently and may not be able to father children through sex.
 Banking sperm is a treatment option for this side effect.

-However, many men say that being diagnosed with prostate cancer changes their life.
-A diagnosis and surgery can affect everyday life, work, and relationships.
+However, many men report that prostate cancer changes their quality of life.
+A diagnosis, symptoms, and surgery can adversely affect a person's life, work, and relationships.

 Managing erectile dysfunction

-Phosphodiesterase type 5 (PDE5) inhibitors are drugs that help men get and keep erections.
-The best known of these is Viagra.
+Phosphodiesterase type 5 (PDE5) inhibitors are medications that help men get and keep erections.
+Viagra is a well-known example.

-A range of creams, pumps, and implants may also help, and men can be offered testosterone replacement therapy.
+A range of creams, pumps, and implants may also help.
+Men may also wish to receive testosterone replacement therapy.

 Managing urinary incontinence

-Absorbent pads or pants or a urinary sheath, which drains urine from the penis to a bag, can help manage symptoms of urinary incontinence.
+Absorbent pads or pants or a urinary sheath, which drains urine from the penis to a bag, can help a man manage symptoms of urinary incontinence.

 Healthcare teams also recommend pelvic floor exercises to strengthen the muscles used during urination.

-For more severe cases, surgical options, such as an artificial urinary sphincter or internal male sling, may be suggested.
+For more severe cases, a doctor might suggest surgical options, such as an artificial urinary sphincter or internal male sling.